Petrol Landing Cost Changes Despite Slight Drop in Crude Oil Prices

 Pascal Oparada is a journalist with Legit.ng, covering technology, energy, stocks, investment, and the economy for over a decade.

-Fresh figures from Nigeria's downstream oil sector have revealed a sharp decline in the landing cost of imported Premium Motor Spirit (PMS), commonly known as petrol, raising hopes of a possible reduction in pump prices across the country.
+Fresh figures from Nigeria's downstream oil sector have revealed a sharp change in the landing cost of imported Premium Motor Spirit (PMS), commonly known as petrol, raising hopes of a possible reduction in pump prices across the country.

 Petrol marketers release new landing cost for fuel